yaricom/io42/content/talk/FTC2017/index.md

   postcode: 'V6C 3B5'
   country: Canada

-summary: I was presenting our research paper \"Applying Deep Machine Learning for Psycho-Demographic Profiling of Internet Users using O.C.E.A.N.
+summary: I presented our research paper \"Applying Deep Machine Learning for Psycho-Demographic Profiling of Internet Users using O.C.E.A.N.
 Model of Personality\"
-abstract: "I was presenting our research paper \"Applying Deep Machine Learning for Psycho-Demographic Profiling of Internet Users using O.C.E.A.N.
-Model of Personality\" at Future Technologies Conference 2017, held in the 29 and 30th November in Vancouver, BC, Canada."
+abstract: "I presented our research paper \"Applying Deep Machine Learning for Psycho-Demographic Profiling of Internet Users using O.C.E.A.N.
+Model of Personality\" at Future Technologies Conference 2017, that was held at November 29-30, 2017 in Vancouver, BC, Canada."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.